webrtc-rs/webrtc/examples/ice-restart/README.md

 * `Inbound DataChannel Messages` containing the current time sent by the Pion process every 3 seconds.

 Congrats, you have used WebRTC.rs!

-## Known issue:
-this example is also broken in Pion: https://github.com/pion/webrtc/issues/1970